-Measure O13 Number of economically disadvantaged National Service Participants who have not obtained their high school diploma or equivalent prior to the start of their term of service.
-Definition of This measure is a count of individuals who are entered into CNCS' National Service Key Terms Trust database, who complete their term of service, earn an education award, or leave service due to compelling circumstances (see 45 CFR §2522.200).
+Number of economically disadvantaged National Service Participants who have not obtained their high school diploma or equivalent prior to the start of their term of service.
+This measure is a count of individuals who are entered into CNCS' National Service Trust database, who complete their term of service, earn an education award, or leave service due to compelling circumstances (see 45 CFR §2522.200).
 Individuals who are not enrolled in the National Service Trust, or who are dismissed, will not be counted.
 Economically disadvantaged National Service Participants: Current National Service Participants who are receiving or meet the income eligibility requirements to receive: TANF, Food Stamps (SNAP), Medicaid, SCHIP, Section 8 housing assistance.
-How to Calculate Measure/ Program will have to wait until end of term of service to determine if the member should be counted here.
+Program will have to wait until end of term of service to determine if the member should be counted here.
 Would only be counted if member meets the count of individuals as defined above.
-Collect Data The program should collect the data at the time the National Service Participant begins service.
+The program should collect the data at the time the National Service Participant begins service.
 Have you obtained your GED/diploma? □ Yes □ No □ Not sure.
 Explain